Greenwashing: Definition, Impacts and Solutions by LONGTIME

 Would you like to know the differences between LONGTIME® and the durability index?

-Conclusion: durability, the future of consumption in France
+Conclusion: sustainability, the future of consumption in France and Europe.

 The current environmental crisis and growing collective awareness are leading us to a major shift in the way we consume.
 Early expiry, once commonplace, is now being singled out and vigorously combated.